Financing Graduate School

 Second, you may be eligible for merit-based financial aid through your program at Georgetown.
 These awards are competitive and may include a scholarship, assistantship, or fellowship.
 Merit-based awards are given on the recommendation of each academic program.
 To be considered for merit-based aid, simply answer “yes” to the financial aid/scholarship consideration question located in the online admission application.
 Go to your program website for more specific information regarding merit-based aid.

-The Office of Billing and Payment Services offers several payment plans to help meet each semester’s tuition bill.
+The Office of Revenue and Receivables offers several payment plans to help meet each semester’s tuition bill.

 After exhausting opportunities for funding through external foundations, agencies, and/or merit-based aid through your program, you may apply for federal student loans through the Department of Education or search for private education loans.